Cladding

 Once the specialists have completed the survey, they produce a report.
 This takes an average of four to five months.
 If a BS8414 fire safety test is needed, it may take longer.

 When we receive the report, we will refer back to the original builders, designers and product manufacturers to fully understand the findings.
-We’ll then provide residents with a summary of the report and explain next steps.

 If remediation is needed, we use a dynamic risk matrix, developed by our independent advisors, to assess the risk of the building and decide the order of delivering our cladding remediation programme, addressing our riskier buildings first.
 So far we have delivered six remediation projects and are currently delivering another 16 projects.